Need Help? Give us a call.

 If your ideal card offers awesome benefits that pertain to your business needs, it might be worth shelling out those extra bucks every year.
 Take the Chase Ink Business Preferred Credit Card.
 It has a $95 annual fee, but it has no foreign transaction fees, and employee cards come at no extra cost.
 Plus, your points never expire, and you can redeem them for a slew of perks—like travel, cash back, and gift cards.
 So if you travel often, plan on doling out extra cards to your employees, and if you want extra cash, you might consider paying that extra $95 each year.

 But if you’re not looking to spend extra money, there are lots of no-fee business credit cards that come with great benefits.
-The American Express Blue Business Plus Credit Card, for instance, features an incredibly long introductory APR —15 months, to be exact.
+The American Express Blue Business Plus Credit Card, for instance, features a 12-month APR, to be exact.
 Plus, you can earn double points on essential business purchases like office supplies.

 The perks are what make business credit cards so exciting.
 But it’s worth considering what kind of rewards you’d like to earn.
 Do you want to earn in the form of points, cash back, or miles?
 That, too, depends on what extra benefits your business could use the most.

-The standard rate for foreign transaction fees (or FTF, from here on out) is 3%.
+The standard rate for foreign transaction fees is 3%.
 So every time you purchase something overseas—a client pasta dinner in Italy, a celebratory bottle of wine in France, a packet of aspirin in Spain—you’re tacking on an extra 3% of the item’s cost.
-If you’re often traveling abroad, that small number adds up.
+If you travel abroad often, that small number adds up fast.

-But you don’t necessarily need to be abroad to be privy to your card’s FTF.
+But you don’t necessarily need to be abroad to be privy to your card’s foreign transaction fee.
 It might also be incurred if you buy a product online from a foreign retailer, or if your purchase is routed through a non-domestic bank.

-Most credit card issuers charge an FTF—but not all.
-If you’re a frequent flier or buy a lot of products from foreign companies, take a look at cards from Capital One, which has done away with these extra costs.
-Or consider the best business travel credit cards, most of which have no FTFs and whose rewards are specific to travel—think earning points on all travel-related purchases (rental cars, plane tickets, hotel rooms), redeemable miles, and free hotel stays.
+Most credit card issuers charge a foreign transaction fee—but not all.
+If you’re a frequent flier or buy a lot of products from foreign companies, take a look at these business credit cards with no foreign transaction fees, for starters, Capital One has done away with these fees.
+Or consider the best business travel credit cards, most of which have no foreign transaction fees and whose rewards are specific to travel—think earning points on all travel-related purchases (rental cars, plane tickets, hotel rooms), redeemable miles, and free hotel stays.

 Read the fine print to see exactly how much money you’ll need to spend—and on which types of purchases—to access a card’s introductory bonuses.